What does OTP mean?

 One-time password (OTP) systems provide a mechanism for logging on to a network or service using a unique password that can only be used once, as the name suggests.

 The static password is the most common authentication method and the least secure.
 If "qwerty" is always your password, it's time for a change.

 Why is a one-time password safe?

-Typically the users logon name stays the same, and the one-time password changes with each login.
+Typically the user's login name stays the same, and the one-time password changes with each login.

 One-time passwords are a form of strong authentication, providing much better protection to eBanking, corporate networks, and other systems containing sensitive data.

 Authentication answers the question: "Are you indeed Mr or Mrs. X?"

 Today most enterprise networks, e-commerce sites, and online communities require only a user name and static password for login and access to personal and sensitive data.

 Although this authentication method is convenient, it is not secure because online identity theft – using phishing, keyboard logging, man-in-the-middle attacks, and other practices – is increasing throughout the world.

 Strong authentication systems address the limitations of static passwords by incorporating an additional security credential, such as a temporary one-time password (OTP), to protect network access and end-users digital identities.